tomas-fryza/vhdl-course/Labs/04-adder/README.md

     > If top level module in Xilinx ISE has not changed automatically, do it manually: right click to **full_adder - Behavioral (full_adder.vhd)** line and select **Set as Top Module**.
     >

-3. Simulate design `full_adder` and test all input combinations according to the [tutorial](https://github.com/tomas-fryza/Digital-electronics-1/wiki).
+3. Simulate design `full_adder` and test all input combinations according to the [tutorial](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Simulate-Your-Design-in-ISE).

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.

 ## 5 Top level implementation of 4-bit adder

-1. Create a new source file **Project > New Source... > VHDL Module**, name it `top` and copy + paste the following code template.
+1. Create a new source file **Project > New Source... > VHDL Module**, name it `top` and copy/paste the following code template.

     > If top level module in Xilinx ISE has not changed automatically, do it manually: right click to **top - Behavioral (top.vhd)** line and select **Set as Top Module**.
     >